nsnkuebe/CS3520-Project/Domain Analysis Report.md

 1. **Computational Intensity**: How much processing power do these tasks need?
 Voice recognition requires significant real-time processing to convert audio waves into text or commands.
 Biometric security involves complex algorithms to commands.
 Biometric security involves complex algorithms to match a new scan with the stored template.
 2.	**Data Types**: Voice recognition deals with audio data, while biometrics involve image data or sensor data.
 The processor must be good at handling these specific data types efficiently.
 3.	**Memory and Storage**: This is the memory (RAM) needed to run these applications and how much storage their models require.
-4.	**Latency**: How quickly does the process need to respond?
+4.	**Latency**: How quickly does the processor need to respond?
 For things like voice commands and biometric security, the response must be instantaneous to feel natural and secure.
-This is a critical factor for the user experience
+This is a critical factor for the user experience.
 5.	**Power Consumption**: Since these are low-cost mobile phones, power efficiency is a huge concern.
 The processor needs to be able to run these AI tasks without draining the battery quickly.
 This is where a custom RISC-V design can be highly beneficial, as it can be optimized for specific low-power tasks.

 ## Conclusion